-We can always argue about the the sense and purpose of new inventions.
-For the latest installment in our #FutureSounds we found a real buzz topic – snow being used as renewable energy source.
-And for the living room we found something that will enhance your TV experience.
+We can always argue about the sense and purpose of new inventions.
+For the latest instalment in our #FutureSounds we found a real buzz topic – snow being used as a renewable energy source.
+And for the living room, we found something that will enhance your TV experience.
 And whoever’s seen enough of TV soaps and looking for some fresh death metal (not common, but not impossible), then just listen to the YouTube channel from Dadabots.

 New energy source: powered by snow